 For instance, when an arrow is fired from a Long Bow or Recurve Bow, it is traveling at relatively low velocities and thus, a slight misjudgment of even a few feet can cause the arrow to miss its intended point of impact but, because a compound bow has a much faster arrow speed, then it also has a flatter arrow trajectory and thus, it is less prone to miss due to slight misjudgments in distance.

-But, regardless of which type of bow you choose, as long as it meets the minimum draw weight requirement and you mate it with arrows of the correct spine and appropriate broadheads, it will humanely harvest any game animal on the North American continent.
+But, regardless of which type of bow you choose, as long as it meets the minimum draw weight requirement and you mate it with arrows of the correct spine and appropriate broadheads, it should enable you to humanely harvest any game animal on the North American continent.

 Getting the Right Knowledge: